Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Introduction

 and

 System (\ref{11}) can be used to model the evolution of population distributions of two competing species subject to Lotka--Volterra dynamics.
-Consider two species with population densities at space--time location $(x,t)\in\Omega\times \mathbb R^+$ denoted by $u(x,t)$ and $v(x,t)$, respectively.
-Diffusions describe the random dispersals of the species as an anti--crowding mechanism and they are taken to be spatially local and against the direction of population gradient of the focal species.
+Consider two species with population densities being $u(x,t)$ and $v(x,t)$ at location $x\in\Omega$ and time $t\geq0$.
+Diffusion describes the random dispersal of the species as an anti--crowding mechanism and it is taken to be spatially local and against the direction of population gradient of the focal species.
 Moreover such anti--crowding motion changes with respect to the variation of the population density, and therefore we assume that $D_1$ is a function of $u$, while $D_2$ is chosen to be a positive constant for the simplicity of our analysis.
 The advection $\chi\phi(u)\nabla v$, or the cross--diffusion, accounts for the directed dispersal due to the population pressure from competing species $v$, and it is along with the direction of population gradient $\nabla v$.
-In (\ref{11}) the function $\phi(u)$ interprets the variation of the advection intensity with respect to population density $u$.
+In (\ref{11}) the function $\phi(u)$ interprets variation of the advection intensity with respect to population density $u$.
 The population kinetics are assumed to be of Lotka--Volterra type.

 The initial step to understand the spatial--temporal dynamics of (\ref{11}) is to study its global well--posedness.
-When the domain $\Omega$ is one--dimensional, by applying the standard parabolic maximum principle and Moser--Alikakos $L^p$ iteration, one can easily prove the global existence and uniform boundedness of (\ref{11}).
-It is the goal of this paper to investigate the effect of growth rates $m_i$ and decay rate $\alpha$, although far from being well understood, on the global existence and uniform boundedness of the system over multi--dimensional domain.
-Our first main result reads as follows. \begin{theorem} Suppose that $\Omega\in \mathbb{R}^N, N\geq2$, is a bounded domain in $\mathbb{R}^N$, $N\geq1$.
+It is the goal of this paper to study the effects of growth rates $m_i$ and decay rate $\alpha$, although far from being well understood, on the global existence and uniform boundedness of this system.
+Our first main result reads as follows. \begin{theorem} Suppose that $\Omega\subset \mathbb{R}^N, N\geq2$, is a bounded domain.
 Assume that the smooth functions $D_1(u)$ and $\phi(u)$ satisfy (\ref{12}) and (\ref{13}) respectively with